 Universal Temple of Sri Ramakrishna (left)

-Sometime in 1998, Rev. Swami Smaranananda Maharaj, General Secretary, Ramakrishna Math and Ramakrishna Mission initiated a research into Swami Vivekananda’s stay in Belgaum.
-It was well known that Swamiji had stayed in Haripada Mitra’s house in Belgaum and that Haripada Mitra was a sub-divisional forest officer in 1892 and also that Swamiji had written letters to Haripada Mitra to his Belgaum address from America.
-But it was not know which particular house in Belgaum it was or even where in Belgaum that house was located!
+Sometime in 1998, Revered Swami Smaranananda ji Maharaj, the then General Secretary, Ramakrishna Math and Ramakrishna Mission initiated a research into Swami Vivekananda’s stay in Belagavi.
+It was well known that Swamiji had stayed in Haripada Mitra’s house in Belagavi and that Haripada Mitra was a sub-divisional forest officer in 1892 and also that Swamiji had written letters to Haripada Mitra to his Belagavi address from America.
+But it was not know which particular house in Belagavi it was or even where in Belagavi that house was located!